chizuru-nina-yamauchi/User-Management-System-with-Enum/README.md

-My assignment in Java online course from (https://github.com/sontyp/j23-e02/tree/main).
+My assignment with Enum in Java online course from (https://github.com/sontyp/j23-e02/tree/main).
+The result photos at the end.

 ---